 First I will implement tower of hanoi as recursive algorithm-

-is just a helper function to format instruction for moving disk
+move_disc is just a helper function to format instruction for moving disk

 from top of

-tower to to
+frm tower to to tower as string.

 If you see the recursive implementation, you can observe the following points-

-We can generalize these operations as CALL
+We can generalize these operations as CALL for recursive calls,

-for doing things with the input.
+and HANDLE for doing things with the input.

 Following is the general structure of non-recursive alternative-

-CALL as 0
+CALL as 0 and HANDLE as 1.

-(they can be any two things, it just has to be different, we could have picked True and False for instance).call_stack
+(they can be any two things, it just has to be different, we could have picked True and False for instance).call_stack with initial input tagged with CALL value.call_stack and depending on the action we handle things differently.
+At the first pop

-the value of action will definitelty be a CALL
+the value of action will definitelty be a CALLCALL section, we append furthur actions - CALL and/ or HANDLE depending on the algorithm.

-for the recursive call, and HANDLE
+CALL for the recursive call, and HANDLE if have to do something

 with the data (Note that these actions are not yet evaluated yet, we use

-section we do operations with the dataNon-recursive solution for tower of hanoi-
+the call_stack to delay the actions).HANDLE section we do operations with the dataNon-recursive solution for tower of hanoi-

 The above algorithm does not depend upon the Programming Language's call stack, hence theoretically is unbounded, and free from Stack Overflow errors.